 I can and will refer the child for immediate medical treatment if fever is experienced in newborns (within first 4 months) that does not respond to homeopathic treatment within two hours, or if a fever in any child is over 40 degrees Celsius (104 degrees F) and doesn’t respond to home treatment after 6 hours, or if high fever in any child leads to great lethargy and neck stiffness.

 Dana, children seem to get a lot of ear infections and, of course, antibiotics are the only treatment offered.
-Is there anything wrong with this?
+Is there anything wrong with antibiotics for ear infections?

 Antibiotics may have a place in treating ear infections but not necessarily as a treatment of first choice.
 The American Academy of Pediatrics’ guidelines for the use of antibiotics in acute ear infections in children is actually that they should be avoided for the first three months.
 It may surprise some people to learn that a meta-analysis of the best studies on ear infection (British Medical Journal, 1997, 87:pp.466-74) found no benefit in using antibiotics as compared to placebo!

-To make matters worse, some evidence suggests that administration of antibiotics leads to three times the number of ear infections as those children left untreated.
-Part of the problem with antibiotics is a basic premise of healing that is commonly ignored; that is, anytime you get something done for the body, the body doesn’t learn to do it on its own, or at least not as well.
+To make matters worse, some evidence suggests that administration of antibiotics leads to three times the number of ear infections compared to those children left untreated.
+Part of the problem with antibiotics is a basic premise of healing that is commonly ignored; namely, anytime you do something on the body’s behalf, the body doesn’t learn to do it for itself, or at least not as well.

 In the U.S, it is too common that antibiotics are prescribed to newborns, even for simply having a reddened ear.
 The long-term consequences are unknown and scary.
 This over-prescribing of antibiotics for both newborns and any child is a part of what I call “medical child abuse.”
 I look forward to the day that homeopathy gains more respect and is added into the medicine chest of more parents and doctors.